The Glowing Man

 Of the volunteer, replete with amorphous doubt,

-His quivering restraints are pierced with a snap of sharp exhalation
+His quivering restraints are pierced with a snap of sharp exhalation.

-And a thunderous palm;
+With a thunderous palm

 The button is thwarted of all hesitation

-And the volunteer awaits his slow sublimation
+And the volunteer awaits his slow sublimation.

-As all breath flees the glass theatre,
+All breath flees the glass theatre;

-Illuminated by the scentless burn of auto-fluorescing flesh,
+The scentless burn of auto-fluorescing flesh

 From the deepest dusk red